minetest/minetest/README.txt

-OPENAL_LIBRARY                  - Only if building with sound; path to libopenal.a/libopenal.so/OpenAL32.lib OPENGLES2_INCLUDE_DIR           - Only if building with GLES; directory that contains gl2.h OPENGLES2_LIBRARY               - Only if building with GLES; path to libGLESv2.a/libGLESv2.so SQLITE3_INCLUDE_DIR             - Only if you want to use SQLite from your OS; directory that contains sqlite3.h SQLITE3_LIBRARY                 - Only if you want to use the SQLite from your OS; path to libsqlite3.a/libsqlite3.so VORBISFILE_DLL                  - Only if building with sound on Windows; path to libvorbisfile-3.dll VORBISFILE_LIBRARY              - Only if building with sound; path to libvorbisfile.a/libvorbisfile.so/libvorbisfile.dll.a VORBIS_DLL                      - Only if building with sound on Windows; path to libvorbis-0.dll
+OPENAL_LIBRARY                  - Only if building with sound; path to libopenal.a/libopenal.so/OpenAL32.lib OPENGLES2_INCLUDE_DIR           - Only if building with GLES; directory that contains gl2.h OPENGLES2_LIBRARY               - Only if building with GLES; path to libGLESv2.a/libGLESv2.so SQLITE3_INCLUDE_DIR             - Directory that contains sqlite3.h
+SQLITE3_LIBRARY                 - Path to libsqlite3.a/libsqlite3.so/sqlite3.lib
+VORBISFILE_DLL                  - Only if building with sound on Windows; path to libvorbisfile-3.dll VORBISFILE_LIBRARY              - Only if building with sound; path to libvorbisfile.a/libvorbisfile.so/libvorbisfile.dll.a VORBIS_DLL                      - Only if building with sound on Windows; path to libvorbis-0.dll